anOsuPlayer/Moona/README.md

 The rest.. is really up to you!
 After telling you how this framework works, the next limit is nothing but your fantasy (and, of course, things like *compiling errors* and *your RAM*, but that's another story).
 Jokes aside, a good dose of trial and error is the best way for you to learn to use this framework, in my opinion.

+## Working with Moona

+Once you have a basic understanding of how everything in this framework works, you might want to start and actually code something of your own.
+In order to access to Moona's features you'll need to *choose a release* and then to *import the .jar file* into your favourite IDE.
+Following this paragraph you'll find a very handy tutorial on how to import .jar files into either *Eclipse IDE or IntelliJ Idea* (the most well-known editors when it comes to Java.
+If you plan on using another IDE you'll need to search on the good old google)

+*(to be added SOON)*

+## Releases Structure

+In order to achieve a certain modularity inside this framework, I decided to *allow people to download standalone releases of non-dependent packages outside of the main framework*.
+For each major release, you'll have the following options when it comes to downloading:

+* **Choosing the framework as a whole:** If you'll decide to download the main package (labeled: "Moona.jar"), you'll be downloading *the framework as a whole*.
+This means that your download will include *the base package* along with *all the dependent and non-dependent packages* (every feature, every package, basically).

+* **Choosing the base framework package:** If you plan to make a custom build of Moona, only downloading certain packages that you need, you'll have to download the base package first (the one labeled "MoonaBase.jar").
+The base package includes *all the dependent packages* and excludes *ALL the non-dipendent packages*.
+In order to add certain features, you'll need to download some *standalone jars too*, which will be described next.

+* **Choosing a standalone release:** If your idea is to download single features of this framework, then your best option is to download *singular standalone packages* (labeled: "Moona-[something]").
+Those packages *are NOT strictly bound to Moona*, so they can be used in every project of yours that does not directly involve the framework.
+NOT ALL THE PACKAGES WILL BE AVAILABLE AS STANDALONE, only the *non-dependent ones* will, keep this in mind!!

+> NOTE: for a better understanding of the package structure, dependent and non-dependent packages, I suggest you to check the [*guide*](https://github.com/anOsuPlayer/Moona/edit/early_dev/GUIDE.md).

+Finally, remember those last things:
+* Downloading the full framework package **DOES NOT require any extra feature to be imported**.
+* If you plan on downloading scattered packages, **EACH ONE OF THEM has to be imported following [this](#working-with-moona) procedure** (the procedure shows how it works with *the whole framework*, though the steps are the same for each .jar file you download).
+* Standalone packages **DO NOT REQUIRE the base package to be installed**.
+* Always choose one of the two ways: either download the full package OR make your own custom build. **DO NOT import .jar files if not needed** (for example, do not import extra packages in the full installation or the same package multiple times).

 ## Versions

 For now, there are not any public releases yet (because of the framework being still too rough and under development to be published), but, regardless, I want to show the way I plan on releasing new versions to the public.
 Below this paragraph you'll find a list of all the phases I plan the framework to go through: